SyncfusionExamples/How-to-wrap-the-title-of-Blazor-charts/README.md

 ```

-The following screenshot illustrate the output of the above code snippet.
+The following screenshot illustrates the output of the above code snippet.

 **Output:**